-Nebraska Early Childhood Exchange is a resource for early childhood providers and professionals that provide direct care and support to children.
-A one-year membership to the service is available to those that individuals in communities participating in C4K.
+Nebraska Early Childhood Exchange is a resource for early childhood providers and professionals who provide direct care and support to children.
+A one-year membership to the service is available to those individuals in communities participating in C4K.

 What and who make up the Core Team?
 And what should participants expect in the process?

-The Core Team is a critical part of the success of the project, for the application and throughout the process.
+The Core Team is a critical part of the success of the project, from the application step to executing key goals.
 The Core Team will be asked to take on a leadership role in the community by convening stakeholder groups, analyzing data and research, creating a community solution plan, and implementing the strategies of this plan.